-The fair value of equity securities traded abroad on regulated markets in an EU, OECD or CEFTA member state, fair value is calculated based on the price of the last offering for the purchase realised as of that day on the issuer's domestic stock exchange.
-In case of trading on regulated markets outside the EU, OECD and CEFTA member states, fair value is calculated based on the weighted average price of that security on a stock exchange realised as of the date of measurement.
-In the absence of prices as of the measurement date, valuation of equity securities shall be made after the last realised price of those securities from trading in the period of 90 days from the date of measuring.
-In the absence of the indicated market prices, their fair value is determined in the amount that is lower than the following two values:
+The fair value of equity securities traded abroad on regulated markets in an EU, OECD or CEFTA member state, fair value is calculated based on the price of the last offering for the purchase realised as of that day on the issuer's domestic stock exchange or such a stock exchange that is defined as the primary source of the price of the equity security in question that has been quoted on the stock exchange.
+In case of trading on regulated markets outside the EU, OECD and CEFTA member states, fair value of equity securities is calculated based on the weighted average price of that security on a stock exchange realised as of the date of measurement, the fair value of equity securities is calculated based on the price the security was traded for the last time in the period of 90 days of measurement.
+In case such market prices are non-existent, their fair value is determined as the lower of the following amounts:

-- the estimated value determined in accordance with the Rulebook, - the closing price on the day of the last trade of such a security on the market.
+- the average amount determined in accordance with the Rulebook", - the price for the executed transactions on the day when such an equity security was traded on the stock exchange for the last time.